 This year the Open Source Initiative will dedicate 100% of funds raised during our annual fund drive to the FLOSS Desktops for kids project...
 Please DONATE NOW.

 About FLOSS Desktops for Kids

 Where is the next generation of open source developers coming from?

 OSI’s FLOSS Desktops for Kids project helps school districts and educators teach kids about computers and computing.
-Using discarded school computers, students break-down and repair computer hardware components, install open source software including GUN/Linux, LibreOffice, GIMP, (OK, even Minecraft and Steam).
+Using discarded school computers, students break-down and repair computer hardware components, install open source software including GNU/Linux, LibreOffice, GIMP, (OK, even Minecraft and Steam).
 The project teaches kids about computers and computing by doing.

 Once completed, kids take their computers home, "for keeps."

 Your contribution will ensure the project can continue.
 Even if you can not make a financial donation, you can still help:

 - "Help @OpenSourceOrg introduce #opensource into #schools: https://opensource.org/2018funddrive"

 - "Q. Where are tomorrow's #opensource software developers coming from?
 A. Today's #schools.
 Help grow #OSS in #education: https://opensource.org/2018funddrive"